diogoff/qstvec/README.md

 ### Sharp peak

-In this example, `sharp_peak.qasm` corresponds to BlueQubit's `P3_sharp_peak.qasm` circuit.
+The circuit `sharp_peak.qasm` corresponds to BlueQubit's *Problem 3: Sharp Peak*.

-The Python script `sharp_peak.py` implements the circuit simulation strategy described in the paper.
-(Basically, it is a block-based simulation strategy where the gates in one block are composed into a single unitary, and the state vector is evolved block-by-block rather than instruction-by-instruction.)
+The Python script `sharp_peak.py` implements the circuit simulation strategy described in the paper [1].
+(Basically, it is a block-based simulation strategy where the gates in a block are composed into a single unitary, and the state vector is evolved block-by-block rather than instruction-by-instruction.)

-To use this script, specify the *k* for top-*k* truncation (default 0, no truncation) and/or the $p$ for $p$-mass truncation (default 1.0, no truncation).
+To use this script, specify the *k* for top-*k* truncation and/or the $p$ for $p$-mass truncation.
+(The default values *k*=0 and *p*=1.0 mean no truncation.)

 For example:
-* use `python sharp_peak.py 0 0.99` for a simulation with a 99% fraction of the probability mass.
+* `python sharp_peak.py 0 0.99` runs a simulation with a 99% fraction of the probability mass.
-* use `python sharp_peak.py 2**18 1.0` for a simulation with a 2<sup>18</sup> limit on the number of terms.
+* `python sharp_peak.py 2**18 1.0` runs a simulation with a 2<sup>18</sup> limit on the number of terms.

 ### Test gates

-This example ensures that the results are fully consistent with a state vector simulation via [qiskit](https://github.com/Qiskit/qiskit).
+This example ensures that the results are fully consistent with a state vector simulation based on [qiskit](https://github.com/Qiskit/qiskit).

 For this purpose, `test_gates.qasm` contains an example with all the standard gates available in OpenQASM 2.0 ([qelib1.inc](https://github.com/Qiskit/qiskit/blob/main/qiskit/qasm/libs/qelib1.inc)).